-- Causeway Coast and Antrim Glens, an “Area of Outstanding Natural Beauty”
+- Walk the Causeway Coast Way and the Antrim Glens, an “Area of Outstanding Natural Beauty”

-- View film locations for the Game of Thrones; Ballintoy Harbour and Portstewart Strand
+- View filming locations for the Game of Thrones; Ballintoy Harbour and Portstewart Strand

 - Cross the Moyle Sea to the ruggedly picturesque Rathlin Island with its multitude of birdlife

-- Pass the geological splendour of the Giant’s Causeway, a UNESCO Heritage Site
+- Follow a trail past the geological splendour of the Giant’s Causeway, a UNESCO Heritage Site

 - Sample a dram of Bushmills Whiskey in the world’s oldest distillery

 Discover Northern Ireland’s most magical landscapes, the Causeway Coast and the tranquil highlands of the Antrim Glens.

 It is easy to appreciate, with its diversity of unusual landscapes, why this region was chosen as a filming location for the ‘plateaux of Thrones’ series; Ballintoy Harbour unchanged for 100’s of years, the Antrim Glens with its stunning waterfalls and forest, plus Portstewart Strand, a 2-mile stretch of stunning golden beach.

 The Giant’s Causeway is an curious landscape of over 40,000 black basalt columns and is over 60 million years old.
 Its scenic beauty, along with an outing by ferry to Rathin Island to visit its Puffin population, is sure to create many lasting memories.

 The warmth and friendliness of the Northern Irish people is a genuine highlight and you will stay in family-owned B&B’s en route.
 Enjoy the atmosphere of a local pub in Ballycastle, as you listen to local music and eat a traditional plate of fish and chips!

 Day 1: Arrive in Portstewart and overnight